ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/tom-kerridge-fresh-start-book.markdown

   \ his first Michelin star.
 In the 2012 list, he won a second Michelin star, the\
   \ first time a pub had done so.
 As a chef he has appeared on the Great British Menu,\
   \ MasterChef and Saturday Kitchen.
 Since 2015, he has presented Food and Drink on\
-  \ BBC Two.</p> \r\n<p>In his brand new book Fresh Start, Tom Kerridge shows you\
+  \ BBC Two.</p> \n<p>In his brand new book Fresh Start, Tom Kerridge shows you how\
-  \ how to be the boss in the kitchen and eat well every day, thanks to more than\
+  \ to be the boss in the kitchen and eat well every day, thanks to more than 100\
-  \ 100 brilliant recipes to give you and your family a fresh start.
-Recycle that\
+  \ brilliant recipes to give you and your family a fresh start.
+Recycle that takeaway\
-  \ takeaway menu, step away from the microwave and make the most of the amazing British\
+  \ menu, step away from the microwave and make the most of the amazing British produce\
-  \ produce with some real home-cooked food from Tom's BBC TV series!</p>\r\n<p>Enter\
+  \ with some real home-cooked food from Tom's BBC TV series!</p>\n<p>Enter the form\
-  \ the form below for a chance to win this incredible book now.
-Tom is the perfect\
+  \ below for a chance to win this incredible book now.
+Tom is the perfect person\
-  \ person to kick us into a fresh start this new year!</p>"
+  \ to kick us into a fresh start this new year!</p>\n"
 entry-title: "Win Tom Kerridge's Fresh Start book!"
-entry-content: "Enter the draw to win Tom Kerridge's Fresh Start book by completing\
+entry-content: "<p>Enter the draw to win Tom Kerridge's Fresh Start book by completing\
-  \ the form below before 23:59 on 9th of February 2019."
+  \ the form below before 23:59 on 9th of February 2019.</p>\n"
 has-winner: false
 prize-description: "Tom Kerridge's Fresh Start book."
 special-conditions: "Multiple entries are allowed up to one every day."